Registration is now open for Microservices March 2023. See the agenda and sign up here.

-Microservices is an approach to software architecture that builds a large, complex application from multiple small components that each perform a single function, such as authentication, notification, or payment processing.
+Microservices is both an approach to software architecture that builds a large, complex application from multiple small components which each perform a single function (such as authentication, notification, or payment processing) and the term for the small components themselves.
 Each microservice is a distinct unit within the software development project, with its own codebase, infrastructure, and database.
 The microservices work together, communicating through web APIs or messaging queues to respond to incoming events.

-A useful, succinct definition from Sam Newman’s book, Building Microservices, is that microservices are “small, autonomous services that work together”.
+In his book Building Microservices, Sam Newman succinctly defines microservices as “small, autonomous services that work together”.
 This encompasses three key aspects of microservices.
-They are small enough to be worked on by individual developers or small teams, and they focus on doing one thing well.
-They are autonomous, enabling them to be deployed and scaled as needed, and without consulting the teams in charge of other microservices when the internals of the microservice change.
-This is possible because as the microservices work together, they communicate through well-defined APIs or similar mechanisms.
+A microservice’s codebase is small because it focuses on doing one thing well; the small size means an individual developer or small team is sufficient to create and maintain the code.
+Being autonomous means a microservice can be deployed and scaled as needed, and without consulting the teams in charge of other microservices when the internals of the microservice change.
+This is possible because as microservices work together, they communicate through well‑defined APIs or similar mechanisms that don’t expose the internal workings of the microservices.

 Developing with Microservices